satvik6304/movie-recom-system/README.md

 # Cine-File
-This is a project done for movie enthusiasts which helps them choose a movie based on their preferences, viewing history.
+Welcome everyone!
+Here is your python based movie suggestion app!CineFile is designed to assist you in discovering  movies based on your preferences and mood.
+Whether you're in for a specific genre, want to explore movies by a favorite actor, or simply looking for recommendations, CineFile has got you covered.
+Enjoy the experience!
 # 🎬 Movie Recommendation System

-A simple content-based movie recommendation system built with Python, Streamlit, and TMDB API.
+A simple genre based - movie recommendation system built with Python, Streamlit, and TMDB API.

 ## 🔍 Features

 - Search a movie and get 5 similar movie recommendations
-- See movie posters using TMDB API
 - Built using cosine similarity and TF-IDF vectorization

 ## 🛠️ Tech Stack